-Space will cast its influence on air, maritime and land domains: Chief of defence staff
+Space will cast its influence on air, maritime and land domains: Chief of Defence Staff

 "Space is also referred to as an emerging domain of warfare.
 I believe that it is already an established domain of warfare.
 My belief is premised on the fast-paced development occurring in this particular domain," he said.

-General Chauhan said the history of warfare has "taught us that in any war, the initial contest generally occurs in a new domain".
+General Chauhan said the history of warfare has "taught us that in any war, the ... contest generally occurs in a new domain".

 The new domain also influences the battles in older domains, he added.